-The BSc Applied Bioscience with Forensic Investigation, which is professionally recognised by the Royal Society of Biology, will equip you with the forensic analytical skills to assess crime scenes, analyse biological and chemical evidence and develop complex problem solving skills.
+The BSc (Hons) Applied Bioscience with Forensic Investigation will equip you with the forensic analytical skills to assess crime scenes, analyse biological and chemical evidence and develop complex problem solving skills.

 You may undertake a 12-week placement during Year 3 where you can apply the skills, techniques and knowledge gained so far.